 The placement of your garden is also important.
 Planting near a windbreak such as a wall can protect your plants from the harsh cold winds that come with the cold season.

 Alternatively, you can also use a cloche to help retain warmth for your plants.
 It can insulate your plants, lengthen your growing season, and prevent your winter crops from dying during cold spells or when the cold weather hits.

 Caring for your garden in this harsher cool season can be a little different than in the spring and summer.
 But just the same, your plants need enough water, sunlight, and nutrients to grow happy and healthy.

-When it comes to watering plants during the cold weather, less is more.
+When it comes to watering plants during the cold winter garden weather, less is more.
 Water plants only when the first inch of the soil is dry.

 If the area you live in tends to be overcast during this time, you may need to install a grow light to prevent wilting and to ensure that your crops can sustain their photosynthesis.

 Finally, be careful with fertilizers.
 Plants tend to absorb fewer nutrients in this growing season.
-If you’ve added compost beforehand, you might not need to fertilize your garden.
+If you’ve added compost and organic matter beforehand, you might not need to fertilize your garden.

-Do you have other tips you would add for making a winter garden plan?
+Do you have other winter garden tips you would add for making a winter garden plan?
 Please feel free to share in the comments below, I’d love to hear your thoughts.

 You can also find gardening products I use in my videos here <---

 I now have an Amazon Influencer’s storefront.
 I put the products I use, in my posts and Youtube Gardening videos, there.
 Shopping there is free and the site gets a percentage of sales.
 Thanks!